-Monarch Social Sharing Plugin Review – Is It as Good as Everyone Says?
+Monarch Social Sharing Plugin Review – Is It As Good As Everyone Says?

-What is Monarch Social Sharing Plugin?
+🔬 What Is Monarch Social Sharing Plugin?

-To put it simply, Monarch is a plugin that provides you with a set of social media *share* buttons and social media *follow* buttons.
+To put it simply, Monarch is a WordPress plugin that provides you with a set of social media share buttons and social media follow buttons.

-Like I said, there are two main components to Monarch:
+There are two main components to Monarch:

-- social media share buttons,
+- Social media share buttons.

-- social media follow buttons.
+- Social media follow buttons.

 Setting up the share buttons is the first thing you’ll be doing after installing the plugin.
-Monarch gives you a nice set of options here, with five main locations for the buttons:
+Monarch gives you a nice set of options here, with five locations for the buttons:

 (This is also what the main dashboard of the plugin looks like.)

-- Fly-In – appears at the bottom once the user scrolls past a given point on the page.
+- FLY IN — appears at the bottom once the user scrolls past a given point on the page

-For instance, you get to select an icon style for the buttons — Monarch has a set of really nice pre-designed icons that are unique to each location.
+For instance, you get to select an icon style for the buttons — Monarch has a set of really nice predesigned icons that are unique to each location.

 Okay, so locations are one thing, but what about the networks supported?

-I’m glad you’ve asked!
+I’m glad you asked!

 Lastly, how does it all look?